 Refer students early rather than waiting until the intermediate grades.
 Start by using our online registration and consent form.
 The first part must be filled in by the legal guardian.
 We will send you a link and password for the Diagnostic Online Reading Assessment.

 We are happy to help you with funding applications.
 Each student requires an individual contract with Neuroplan.
-Our Fast ForWord intervention contracts for school implementations range from $325/month to $500/month.
 Anna will give you a precise quote after the student has completed Neuroplan's screening assessment.
 We are selling therapy, not software.
 The quote tells you what we can offer for that student.
 This can often be 100% covered by a funding source.
 Here are some examples of how families found funding for Fast ForWord intervention from Neuroplan.

 Every person who will be acting as a facilitator MUST book webcam sessions with Anna on a regular basis.
 This is our most important guideline.
 Fast ForWord sounds unusual and it is hard work.
 People who don't understand the program and don't understand the data eventually become poor facilitators.
 We want people to stay enthusiastic.
 This only happens if they connect with Anna via webcam sessions whenever problems arise.

-Encourage any people who are considering becoming facilitators to explore Neuroplan's website, especially these pages:
+Encourage any people who are considering becoming facilitators to explore Neuroplan's website, especially the frequently asked questions.

 Frequently Asked Questions about Fast ForWord Brain Training (https://neuroplan.ca/frequently-asked-questions-fast-forword-brain-training/)